-- (iii) holdings of capital instruments issued by financial sector entities that are "significant capital investments".
-As noted in subsection 3.1, a portion of these holdings will be exempted from capital deduction by virtue of falling within the specified thresholds under the BCR.
-A risk-weight of 250% should be applied to the instruments not deducted; and - (iv) and a miscellaneous group of exposures which are assigned a risk-weight of 1,250%.
-These include exposures in respect of: the first loss portion of credit protection purchased; transactions entered into on a basis other than a delivery-versus-payment basis that remain unsettled for 5 or more business days; and any significant capital investment in a commercial entity (other than a connected commercial entity) that exceeds 15% of the capital base of the AI concerned. - 7.2.4 Other exposures are generally assigned a risk-weight of 100%.
-Where however an exposure is a past due exposure (i.e. overdue for more than 90 days or rescheduled), a 150% risk-weight must be assigned to the unsecured portion rather than the risk-weight referred to in para.
+- (iv) and a miscellaneous group of exposures which are assigned a risk-weight of 1,250%.
+These include exposures in respect of: the first loss portion of credit protection purchased; transactions entered into on a delivery-versus-payment basis that remain unsettled for 5 or more business days; and any significant capital investment in a commercial entity (other than a connected commercial entity) that exceeds 15% of the capital base of the Al concerned. - 7.2.4 Other exposures are generally assigned a risk-weight of 100%.
+Where however an exposure is a past due exposure (i.e. overdue for more than 90 days or rescheduled), a 150% risk-weight must be assigned rather than the risk-weight referred to in para.
 7.2.3(a) and 7.2.3(b)(ii) above.